Irene Spencer: Later years

-After Verlan's death in 1981, contrary to her own later claims, according to church historian Thomas J. Liddiard, Spencer did not leave polygamy: she became a plural wife of Lane Stubbs.
+After Verlan's death in 1981, according to church historian Thomas J. Liddiard, Spencer did not leave polygamy: she became a plural wife of Lane Stubbs.
 In 1986, this marriage had ended as well.
 She then entered a monogamous marriage around 1988 to Hector J. Spencer, who had been an apostle in the Quorum of Twelve Apostles in the LeBaron Church of the Firstborn.
 Spencer became a born-again Christian at the urging of one of her sons and became an outspoken critic of polygamy.
 She wrote several books, including Shattered Dreams: My Life as a Polygamist's Wife and Cult Insanity: A Memoir of Polygamy, Prophets, and Blood Atonement to shed light on the realities of polygamy in modern America.

 Hector Spencer died on January 21, 2013, at their home in Mexico, where he was buried.